 Penn State Harrisburg is located on a suburban campus in Middletown, Pennsylvania, eight miles east of Harrisburg.
 The campus is easily accessible via major interstate routes and the Pennsylvania Turnpike's Exit 247.
 Harrisburg International Airport is within one mile of the campus, public transportation serves the college, and rail service affords convenient access from locations throughout the nation.

-Because specific requirements of particular programs vary, students should contact the Office of Enrollment Services, Penn State Harrisburg, 777 W. Harrisburg Pike, Middletown, PA 17057; 717-948-6250, or by email at firstname.lastname@example.org.
-Additional information regarding Penn State Harrisburg can be obtained through the campus website at http://hbg.psu.edu
+Because specific requirements of particular programs vary, students should contact the Office of Admissions, Penn State Harrisburg, 777 W. Harrisburg Pike, Middletown, PA 17057; 717-948-6250, or by email at firstname.lastname@example.org.
+Additional information about Penn State Harrisburg is available at harrisburg.psu.edu.

 Note: Concerning undergraduate programs, see http://bulletins.psu.edu/undergrad/barequirements for courses that meet University-wide bachelor of arts degree requirements.